 Ripped in 30 Summary

-With feedback from over 1,500 purchasers of Jillian Michaels Ripped in 30 on Amazon alone so far, it has a very impressive average star rating.
+With feedback from over 1,700 purchasers of the Jillian Michaels Ripped in 30 DVD on Amazon alone so far, it has a very impressive average star rating.

 Jillian has claimed this workout to be her toughest ever, and if you’re up for a challenge, this program will not disappoint.
 Combine it with the recommended diet, and you will be able to completely transform your shape for the better in just 30 days.